Belfast, and all of Northern Ireland, are great solo travel destinations.

 - Go to the beach.
 It’s an island so, yes, there are beaches.
 Tucked away between Dunluce Castle and Portrush is Whiterocks Coastal Park.

-- Explore Derry.
 Londonderry is rarely called by its full name.
 It’s commonly know as Derry as well as Stroke City for the fact that it is often published as Derry/Londonderry.
 Like Belfast, it was the site of intense action during the Troubles.
-The Bogside of Derry, a predominantly Catholic neighborhood, was the setting for key events in Irish history and the struggle for Civil Rights including The Battle of the Bogside, Bloody Sunday and events surrounding The Hunger Strike.
-To get an understanding of the city’s history take in…
+The Bogside of Derry, a predominantly Catholic neighborhood, was the setting for key events in Irish history and the struggle for Civil Rights including The Battle of the Bogside, Bloody Sunday, and events surrounding The Hunger Strike.
+To get an understanding of the city’s history take in some of these attractions.

 - The Tower Museum.
 It offers a fabulous presentation of the Story of Derry.
 This will lay a foundation for your understanding of the city. £4 for an adult.